Penshaw

-The village of Penshaw /ˈpɛnʃə/, formerly known as Painshaw or Pensher, is an area of the metropolitan district of the City of Sunderland, in Tyne and Wear, England.
+Penshaw /ˈpɛnʃə/, formerly known as Painshaw or Pensher is a village in the metropolitan district of Sunderland, in Tyne and Wear, England.
 Historically, Penshaw was located in County Durham.

 Name and etymology

-The name Penshaw was recorded in the 1190s as Pencher and is of Brittonic origin.
-The first element is pen, meaning 'hill' or 'summit' and the second *cerr/*carr - 'stone, hard surface'.
+The name Penshaw was recorded in the 1190s as Pencher and is of Cumbric origin.
+The first element is *pen, meaning 'hill' or 'summit' and the second *cerr/*carr - 'stone, hard surface'.

+History

+Penshaw was formerly a township and chapelry in the parish of Houghton-le-Spring, in 1866 Penshaw became a separate civil parish, on 1 April 1937 the parish was abolished and merged with Houghton le Spring and Offerton.
+In 1931 the parish had a population of 7183.

 Features

 Penshaw is well known locally for Penshaw Monument, a prominent landmark built in 1844 atop Penshaw Hill, which is a half-scale replica of the Temple of Hephaestus in Athens.
 Owing to its proximity to Durham City, the area was allocated a Durham postcode, DH4, which forms part of the Houghton-le-Spring post town.
 It lies about three miles north of Houghton-le-Spring, just over the River Wear from Washington.
 It borders Herrington Country Park and is surrounded by a series of villages: Herrington, Shiney Row, Biddick, Coxgreen and Offerton.

 Leisure facilities include the easily accessible Herrington Country Park, which contains a play area, amphitheatre, skateboard park, lake with extensive wildlife and a memorial site to Herrington Colliery which once mined the site for coal.
 The site hosts public events such as the county show which includes dog shows, face painting and bouncy castles.
 There are three public houses, The Prospect (original name recently restored), The Monument (formerly The Ship) and The Grey Horse.
-Though no working men's club remains, a Catholic club is situated on Station Rd. takeaway outlets include the Peach Garden, Mandarin Palace, Oriental House and an Indian restaurant and takeaway, the Penshaw Tandoori.
+Though no working men's club remains, a Catholic club is situated on Station Rd.
 Community facilities include Penshaw Community Centre and All Saints' Church Hall; both organise regular spring and summer events.
 In the village, at the foot of Penshaw Hill, is Penshaw Equestrian Centre.
 At the centre of Barnwell is an extensive playing field and young person's play area.
 Penshaw also has three primary schools within walking distance of one other: Barnwell, New Penshaw and Our Lady Queen of Peace Roman Catholic.